gta-chaos-mod/Trilogy-ASI-Script/README.md

 It will also be easier for interested developers to contribute to the project be it with their own effects or with help on the general codebase.

-# How can I help?
+# How can I help / add new effects?
 Check out the [CONTRIBUTING](CONTRIBUTING.md) file for more information.

 # What does this mod do?